Difference Between CEO and CFO

 Making Major Corporate Decisions

 From mergers and acquisitions to expanding into new markets, the CEO is responsible for making the big decisions that will shape the future of the company.
-These decisions often involve weighing the potential risks and rewards and considering the impact on all stakeholders, including employees, customers, and shareholders.
+These decisions involve weighing the potential risks and rewards and considering the impact on all stakeholders, including employees, customers, and shareholders.

 Managing the Company’s Operations